 - 4. Fluctuations in the inflation rate, the Consumer Price Index and interest rates The real estate industry is exposed to risks deriving from changes in the interest rates, inflation rate and in the Consumer Price Index (CPI).
 The Company finances most of its business operations through loans linked to the CPI.
 In addition, most of the Company's revenues from rent are also linked to the CPI.
-The (known) CPI increased by 3.3% in 2023, compared with a rise of 5.3% in 2022.
-The aforesaid is, inter alia, a result of the War impact and of Bank of Israel moves to reduce inflation through a plan for interest rate increases.
-Thus, in 2023 the Bank of Israel increased the interest rate several times, most recently in May 2023, such that at the close of 2023 the Bank of Israel interest rate was 4.75% and the Prime interest rate was 6.25%, 1.5% higher than the Prime interest rate at the close of 2022.
-After the report period, in view of a gradual decline in inflation in Israel, and following the Monetary Committee's announcement on 1 January 2024 regarding the decrease of the Bank of Israel interest rate to 4.5%, the Prime interest rate is 6%.
-Accordingly, at the start of 2024 the Research Division of the Bank of Israel estimated inflation for 2024 at 2.4%. - 5.
-Fluctuations in the U.S. dollar and Norwegian Krone exchange rate The Company has real properties in the U.S. in the income-producing property in the U.S. segment, which constitute approx. 4% of the Group's total real properties.
+The (known) CPI increased by 3.4% in 2024, compared with a rise of 3.3% in 2023.
+In view of a trend of decline in inflation in Israel, and following the Monetary Committee's announcement on 1 January 2024 regarding reduction of the Bank of Israel interest rate to 4.5%, the Prime interest rate is 6% and the Bank of Israel left the interest rate at 4.5% throughout the Report Period. - 5.
+Fluctuations in the U.S. dollar and Norwegian Krone exchange rates The Company has real properties in the U.S. in the income-producing property in the U.S. segment, which constitute approx. 3% of the Group's total real properties.
 Some of these properties are financed by loans linked to the U.S. Dollar.
 The change in the exchange rate of the U.S. Dollar impacts the difference between the real properties' value and the loans in respect thereof.
-In 2023, the Dollar rose against the Shekel by ~3.1%, from an exchange rate of NIS 3.52 to the Dollar at the end of 2022 to NIS 3.63 to the Dollar at the end of 2023.
-During the year, there was significant fluctuation of the Dollar/NIS exchange rate as a result of the changes in the Israeli economy in that year.
-The increase in the devaluation rate, as a result of the War, was mitigated to a certain degree following the Bank of Israel's intervention by the sale of foreign currency in October and November 2023, leading to the strengthening of the shekel.
+In 2024, the Dollar/NIS exchange rate increased by approx. 0.5%, from an exchange rate of NIS 3.63/\$1 at the end of 2023, to NIS 3.65/\$1 at the end of 2024.
+During the year, the Dollar/NIS exchange rate experienced significant fluctuations, primarily due to geopolitical and economic factors, including security developments and monetary policy in the U.S. and Israel.
+In addition, following the Company's acquisition of GM and with development of the Company's business in the DC industry, in recent years it gained income-producing properties in Norway, which constitute approx. 14% of the Group's total real properties.
+Further to the aforesaid, changes in the Norwegian Krone exchange rate affect the Group's Financial Statements.
+Since the end of 2023, the Norwegian Krone has decreased against the Shekel by ~9.5%, to NIS 0.322/NOK 1 at the end of 2024.